garden-io/garden/docs/reference/project-config.md

   # Note that the `GARDEN_PROXY_DEFAULT_ADDRESS` environment variable takes precedence over this value.
   hostname: localhost

-# Control where to scan for modules in the project.
+# Control where to scan for configuration files in the project.
-modules:
+scan:
-  # Specify a list of POSIX-style paths or globs that should be scanned for Garden modules.
+  # Specify a list of POSIX-style paths or globs that should be scanned for Garden configuration files.
   #
   # Note that you can also _exclude_ path using the `exclude` field or by placing `.gardenignore` files in your source
   # tree, which use the same format as `.gitignore` files.
 See the [Configuration Files